isontheline/pro.webssh.net/documentation/src/docs/documentation/help/howtos/SSH/customise-keyboard-accessory-view-layout.md

 | {RIGHT} | Right Arrow Key |
 | {HELP} | Help Key : Show this help page |

-[^1]: In order to use this functionality, you must upgrade WebSSH to 23
+[^1]: In order to use this functionality, you must upgrade to WebSSH 23.0.1138